 1) Activation Steps

-Once it has been decided to activate the ERP and IMS, the following steps will be taken:
+Senior Leadership (SLT) will make the decision to activate the ERP and IMS and the following steps will be taken:

 - An initial meeting is scheduled to assess the situation and to develop incident objectives.